inkysea/vmware-vrealize-automation/README.md

     }

    Note the bold text will change based on your blueprint.
 The provider name will be the name of your component in the blueprint.
-The entries array in the JSON will be a key/value mapping in this case my key is artifactURL, which is also the property in my blueprint that I want to set a value.
+The entries array in the JSON will be a key/value mapping.
+In this case my key is artifactURL, which is also the property in my blueprint that I want to set a value.
 The value is set to my artifact repository URL.
 Since this is a JSON array, you can specify multiple key/value pairs that belong to same provider.